tvolkov/acme/README.md

 ![Diagram](model.png)

 The disadvantage of this approach is that you have to look up customer by foreign key in address table which is not so convenient.
 If I'd associate invoice with customer I should've done the same thing for address.
 So I've chosen that model because to me it seemed natural: Invoice is associated with address, not with customer.

-I intentionally haven't implement 'real' database support (it only uses in-memory H2 database) for the sake of simplicity, althouth I know that it could be done using spring's profiles.
+I intentionally haven't implement 'real' database support (it only uses in-memory H2 database) for the sake of simplicity.

 ###example requests:
 #### get invoices per month